-This qualification is accredited by the SQA (Scottish Qualifications Authority).
+All of our qualifications are accredited and regulated with Ofqual.
 It is built by combining 2 mandatory units of assessment in one coherent training package.
 This is the only Outdoor First Aid qualification that is externally regulated and meets the standards to appear upon a national qualifications framework.

-This unit can lead to a qualification suitable for Emergency First Aid at Work (SCQF) purposes and this additional certificate will be provided by request at then end of the course delivery.
+This unit can lead to a qualification suitable for Emergency Outdoor First Aid (RQF L3) purposes and this additional certificate will be provided by request at then end of the course delivery.

-Completion of this unit content leads to the ITC Certificate in Outdoor First Aid qualification.
+Completion of this unit content leads to the Outdoor First Aid qualification (RQF L3).

 On completion of training, successful candidates should be able to understand the role of the first aider including reference to: